cytoscape/cytoscape-manual/docs/Quick_Tour_of_Cytoscape.md

     pointer over an icon and wait momentarily for a description to appear as a tooltip.

 -   The Network Panel (Network tab of the Control Panel, top left).
-This contains an optional network overview pane (shown at the bottom left).
+    At the top of the Network Panel is a Search bar, with direct access to multiple external resources.
+The network panel also contains an optional network overview pane (shown at the bottom left).

 -   The main Network View Window, which displays the network.